ST10469550/WHAT-TOO-EAT-app/README.md

 ## Images and Screenshots

-This is how the app looks like before taking user input, the app interface will dispaly a hint promting Hera or user to input time of day https://github.com/ST10469550/WHAT-TOO-EAT-app/blob/master/Screenshot%201.png?raw=true
+This is how the app looks like before taking user input, the app interface will display a hint prompting Hera or user to input time of day https://github.com/ST10469550/WHAT-TOO-EAT-app/blob/master/Screenshot%201.png?raw=true
 ![image](https://github.com/user-attachments/assets/72789f14-5a38-46a3-b7fc-2a827d28aecd)